Honours+ Workshops

 Available sessions:

-All “Speed Reading” workshop on 26.04.22 will take place at EDLAB’s Tapijn Building X. The workshop on 03.05.22 will take place online.
-All attendees will receive a reminder email with the exact location two days before the session.
+All “Intercultural Communication” workshops will take place at EDLAB’s Tapijn Building X. All attendees will receive a reminder email with the exact location two days before the session.

 Workshop Registration S.O.S.